haard/gitapi/README.rst

 this is twofold: the internal API is unstable, and it is GPL.

-hgapi works for Mercurial < 1.9, and will instantly reflect any changes to the repositiry, unlike interfaces based on the CommandServer (http://mercurial.selenic.com/wiki/CommandServer).
+hgapi works for Mercurial < 1.9, and will instantly reflect any changes to the repository, unlike interfaces based on the CommandServer (http://mercurial.selenic.com/wiki/CommandServer).
 It also has a really permissive license (do whatever you want, don't blame me).